DangHa/commodity_shipping/README.md

     priority_of_road = 1.0 when roads are 'motorway','motorway_junction','motorway_link' <br/>

-  Now it can care about the kind of each road.
+  Now it can be affected by the kind of each road.
 An example of finding a path from Thaibinh city to Hanoi city <br/>

   ![length*priority_of_road](https://gitlab.com/dangha997/commodity_carrier/uploads/53023afa0069a1fa20951c09f50a554c/image.png)